 Factor 2: Saving Face

 Sometimes production and shipping delays are inevitable, such as when the supplier that makes your product doesn’t receive the necessary raw materials as scheduled.
-Nevertheless, if a deadline is delaying-product-inspection-losing_facepushed back, the supplier has broken a promise implicitly made when giving you the production schedule.
+Nevertheless, if a deadline is pushed back, the supplier has broken a promise implicitly made when giving you the production schedule.
 The sales rep may not want anyone else to know they gave you an unrealistic timeline or the production manager may not want the sales rep to know they gave the rep an unrealistic timeline.

 Depending on what exactly went wrong, the factory as a whole may be embarrassed that they may seem unprofessional to have encountered a problem.
 And if you are working with a vendor, the vendor might be embarrassed that they seem to be working with a substandard factory.
 There could be any number of relationships at risk within the factory or between different companies where someone will not want to admit something went wrong.